-The foundation of great email marketing is an up-to-date list of email contacts who have opted in to receive your campaigns.
-A MailChimp list is a powerful and flexible tool that helps you manage your contacts, who we call "subscribers."
+The foundation of great marketing is an up-to-date list of contacts, which includes important data like who has opted in to receive your email campaigns or interacted with your online store.
+A MailChimp list is a powerful and flexible tool that helps you manage different types of contacts.

 We'll cover a few basics about lists in this article, including what you need to know before you start importing contacts into MailChimp, and how to make the most of your list.